Environment and Natural Resources Policy

 Funder: U.S. Environmental Protection Agency (U.S. EPA) - Summit for the Sustainability of the Gulf of Mexico Shrimp Industry

-Sponsors: Institute for Science, Technology and Public Policy (ISTPP) & the Institute for Renewable Natural Resources (IRNR) - Ecological, Economic and Policy Alternatives for Texas Rice Agriculture
+Sponsors: Institute for Science, Technology and Public Policy (ISTPP) & the Institute for Renewable Natural Resources (IRNR) - Effluent Trading: A Policy Review for Texas

 Funder: Interdisciplinary Research Initiatives Program, Texas A&M University - Clean Water for Armand Bayou